-- Feb 2023, A paper named "One-shot Medical Action Recognition with A Cross-Attention Mechanism and Dynamic Time Warping" in colloboration with Newcastle University is accepted for publication in IEEE ICASSP 2023.
+- Feb 2023, A paper titled"One-shot Medical Action Recognition with A Cross-Attention Mechanism and Dynamic Time Warping" in colloboration with Newcastle University is accepted for publication in IEEE ICASSP 2023.

-- Jan 2023, A paper named "Towards Multi-sweep Ultrasound Video Understanding: Application in Detection of Breech Position using Statistical Priors" from the CALOPUS project is accepted for publication in IEEE ISBI 2023.
+- Jan 2023, A paper titled "Towards Multi-sweep Ultrasound Video Understanding: Application in Detection of Breech Position using Statistical Priors" from the CALOPUS project is accepted for publication in IEEE ISBI 2023.
 (Best Runner-Up Oral Presentation)

 Oct 2022, Our paper titled “Anatomy-Aware Contrastive Representation Learning for Fetal Ultrasound” won the Best paper award at ECCV2022-MCV and was featured in Best of ECCV of Computer Vision News!